locnnil/workshop/docs/explanation/essentials/workshop-cli.rst

 workshop (CLI)
 ==============

-|project| includes an eponymous command-line utility,
+|project_markup| includes an eponymous command-line utility,
 :program:`workshop`;
 it is the daily go-to instrument for regular users, with a set of commands that govern the entire life cycle of a